Russian internet users are learning how to beat Putin's internet crackdown – KION546

 That growth dovetails with what some VPN providers have reported.
 Switzerland-based Proton, for example, told CNN Business it has seen a 1,000% spike in signups from Russia this month.
 (The company declined to provide a baseline figure for comparison, however.)

 VPN providers are just one type of application seeing higher uptake in Russia.
-Since March 1, a range of messaging apps including Meta’s Messenger and WhatsApp services have seen a gradual increase in traffic, said the internet monitoring platform Cloudflare, a trend consistent with an increase in traffic to global social media platforms such as Twitter, YouTube, Instagram and TikTok.
+Since March 1, a range of messaging apps including Meta’s Messenger and WhatsApp services have seen a gradual increase in traffic, said the internet infrastructure company Cloudflare, a trend consistent with an increase in traffic to global social media platforms such as Twitter, YouTube, Instagram and TikTok.

 But perhaps the fastest-growing messaging app in Russia may be the encrypted messaging app Signal.
 SensorTower said Signal was downloaded 132,000 times in the country last week, an increase of more than 28% from the week before.
 Russian internet traffic to Signal has seen “significant growth” since March 1, Cloudflare told CNN Business.